LagoLunatic/dsvrandom/README.txt

 Q: I found Konami Man/Twin Bee/Vic Viper in Portrait of Ruin, but I didn't get a stat boost.

 A: Save and reload the game for it to take effect.

+Q: Sometimes I can charge spells in midair?

+A: One of the many things the Skill Stats/Behavior option does is randomly allowing skills to be used in midair that normally only work on the ground.